damienbod/AspNetCoreCertificates/Documentation.md

 # Certificate Manager Documentation

-Certificate Manager is a package which makes it easy to create certifcates which can be used to in client server authentication and IoT Devices like Azure IoT Hub
+Certificate Manager is a package which makes it easy to create certificates (chained and self signed) which can be used to in client server authentication and IoT Devices like Azure IoT Hub

 # Basic usage ASP.NET Core, NET Core